On the Complexity of Telephone Broadcasting: From Cacti to Bounded Pathwidth Graphs: : A 2-Approximation for Cactus Graphs

 \subsection{\Fast Model}

-In the \fast model, with parameter $k$, an informed vertex can simultaneously inform up to $k$ neighbors in a single round, a process we refer to as a \textbf{super call}.
-This model is closely related to the $k$-broadcasting problem, a variant of \telebr where an informed vertex can notify up to $k$ neighbors in each round. \citet{grigni1991tightkbroad} derived a tight bound for the $k$-broadcasting time $\br_k$ for a graph of size $n$, demonstrating that $\br_k \in \Theta(k L_k(n)n)$.
-In this expression, $L_k(n)$ represents the exact number of consecutive leading $k$s in the $(k + 1)$-ary representation of $n - 1$.
-Later, \citet{harutyunyan2001improved} improved this result for almost all values of $k$ and $n$.
-In contrast, the classic model allows each vertex to inform at most one of its uninformed neighbors per round.
+In the \fast model, an informed vertex can simultaneously inform up to $k$ neighbors in a single round, a process we refer to as a \textbf{super call}.
+Creating networks that allow fast broadcasting under this model has been studied in previous work~\cite{harutyunyan2001improved}.
 We will present a method to convert a broadcasting schema in the \fast model into the classic model (without super calls).
 The final number of rounds in the classic model will be at most $k$ times the number of rounds in the \fast model.
-Note that this model, along with the following lemma, applies not only to cactus graphs but also to every arbitrary graph.
-For the case of cactus graphs, we just need the case of $k=2$.
+This model applies not only to cactus graphs but also to every arbitrary graph.